-DFO's Resource Management Sector requests the 3-year geometric mean of the Cusk index from the Halibut Survey relative to the USR and the LRP annually.
-The information is used by DFO Resource Management as guidance in discussions with various industry stakeholders on recommendations for management measures.
+DFO's Resource Management Sector asked Science to determine what the 3-year geometric mean of the Cusk index is from the Halibut Survey relative to the USR and the LRP.
+The information will be used by DFO Resource Management as guidance in discussions with various industry stakeholders on recommendations for management measures.

-The current 3-year geometric mean (2017-2019) of the Cusk biomass index remains above the LRP at 17.7 kg.
-Mean Cusk biomass has remained above the LRP since 2008.
+The current 3-year geometric mean (2019-2021) of the Cusk biomass index remains above the LRP at 13.8 kg.

-This Science Response Report results from the Science Response Process of December 4-5, 2019, on the Stock Status Update of 4VWX5 Cusk.
+This Science Response Report results from the Regional Science Response Process of December 15, 2021, on the Stock Status Update of Cusk in 4VWX5 in the Maritimes Region.